 Hope – helps vulnerable and isolated people in Wolverhampton through outreach work, English classes and support groups.

-Maryvale – provides social opportunities and befriending for older and disabled people.
+Maryvale – provides social opportunities and befriending for older and disabled people in North Birmingham.

 New Heights – hosts social clubs, training, support groups and advisory services at the community café in the Kingstanding area of Birmingham.